dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 know what they are talking about and race is a sensitive subject that shouldn't be approached without care?
 If someone understood people

-well enough to know they could get away with falsely labelling someone like that ... then shouldn't they have the foresight to understand how that wrongfully directed negativity might contribute to someone's personal feelings on race?
+Well enough to know they could get away with falsely labelling someone like that ...
+Then, shouldn't they have the foresight to understand how that wrongfully directed negativity might contribute to someone's personal feelings on race?
 In other words, negativity begets negativity.
 Someone well versed in group dynamics, sociology and psychology should be able to see that's a possible consequence of